nubenetes/awesome-kubernetes/docs/iac.md

 - [==thenewstack.io: Struggling with IT Staff Leaving?
 Try Infrastructure as Code== 🌟](https://thenewstack.io/struggling-with-it-staff-leaving-try-infrastructure-as-code/) With IaC, the organization retains critical knowledge of deployment and updates in code repositories, lessening the impact of any one expert leaving
 - [devopscube.com: Immutable Infrastructure Explained For Beginners](https://devopscube.com/immutable-infrastructure/)
 - [medium.com/@bunnyshell: How to Overcome Infrastructure as Code (IaC) Challenges](https://medium.com/@bunnyshell/how-to-overcome-infrastructure-as-code-iac-challenges-f4947be7cde2)
+- [dzone.com/articles: A Beginner's Guide to Infrastructure as Code 🌟](https://dzone.com/articles/a-beginners-guide-to-infrastructure-as-code) In this article, take an in-depth look at how Infrastructure as Code (IaC) works, its benefits, and common challenges.

 ## Local Environment as Code